Matt90hz/WeakEventHandling/README.md

 # IncaTechnologies.WeakEventHandling

-Create weak event to prevent memory leaks in you application due to objects with differnt scope.
+Create weak event to prevent memory leaks in you application due to objects with different scope.

-## When to ues it?
+## When to use it?

 Singleton objects that expose events do not let the subscribers to be garbage collected.
-When you pass an instance method to an event by using the += operator a delegate get created form that behind the scene and a referece to the object that contains that method is stored inside the delegate.
-If the subscriber has a life cicle shorter than the class that exspose the event this can lead to a memory leak.
+When you pass an instance method to an event by using the += operator, a delegate is created behind the scene and a reference to the object that contains that method is stored inside the delegate.
+If the subscriber has a life cicle shorter than the class that expose the event this can lead to a memory leak.

-Is alway better to unsubscribe to event once the job is done but this sometime is can add a lot of complexity to the project.
-Use a weak event will prevent the memory leak.
+It is always better to unsubscribe from an event once the job is done.
+Unfortunately, this sometimes can add a lot of complexity to the project.
+The use of a weak event will prevent the memory leak.

-## How to use it
+## How to use it?

 Just use the `WeakEventFactory` to create a weak event for the handler of your choice.
-Remember that the handler must have the signature of a void method with a meximum of three parameters.
+Remember that the handler must have the signature of a void method with a maximum of three parameters.

-> In the future I might implement a way to have more parameters.
+> In the future, I might implement a way to have more parameters.

 ### WeakEvent

-This kind of event just need the event handler type to be created, so is more concise than the `ParamsWeakEvent` but is less performat and the invoke method do not have contraint on the parameters.
-Be carful to pass the right parameters to the method or exceptions will be thorwn.
+This kind of event just needs the event handler type to be created.
+It is more concise than the `ParamsWeakEvent` but is less performant.
+Also the invoke method does not have constraints on the parameters.
+Be careful to pass the right parameters to the method or exceptions will be thrown.

-Is better use this kind of weak event with generics delegates since the instantiation can became verbose.
+It is advisable to use this kind of weak event with generic delegates since the instantiation can become verbose.
 Like `IParmasWeakEvent<MyEventHandler<MyClass, MyObject, string>, Myclass, MyObject, string>`, pretty verbose.

 #### Example
 ```csharp